vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 Copy a *.CRT ROM image to your sdcard and rename it to c64crt.crt as default Cartridge boot image.
 Copy a *.PRG BASIC file to your sdcard and rename it to c64prg.prg as default Program boot image.
 Copy a *.TAP Type image to your sdcard and rename it to c64tap.tap as default tape boot image.
-Copy a 8k Byte C64 Kernal ROM file *.BIN to your sdcard and rename it to c64kernal.bin as default Kernal boot image.
+Copy a 8k Byte C64 Kernal ROM file *.BIN to your sdcard and rename it to c64kernal.bin as default Kernal boot image.<br>
+Copy a *.FLT sid filter curve to your sdcard and rename it to c64flt.flt as default filter boot image.<br>
+The core will after power cycle/ cold-boot start downloading the images on the sdcard in the following order: (1)BIN Kernal, (2)CRT ROM, (3)PRG Basic, (4)FLT and finally (5) TAP Tape.<br>
+In order to catch the ongoing Tape load you have to type on the screen LOAD+ENTER using the original CBM Kernal withe the buildin tape routines.
+Remember that Dolpin DOS doesn't support Tape load.

 That´s it for now.
 Have fun using the C64Nano